chrislevn/chrislevn.github.io/_posts/2024-04-17-research-on-vector-db.md

 This is how I believe backend developers can get involved with AI without changing their career path.

 Terms to know: embeddings, vector, index, k-means, unsperivised learning, skip list, ANN, greedy search, Vanama.

+I also created some implementation of the vector database (no wrapper) with Python.
+You can check it [here](https://github.com/chrislevn/vector_database_study).

 # References:
 - https://thesequence.substack.com/p/guest-post-choosing-the-right-vector